jianengli/Qingyou-Technology-System-for-Green-Plants/README.md

 # Qingyou-Technology-System-for-Green-Plants
-JAVA-based desktop system with SqlServer as database.
-With the function of sensing temperature, humidity and light, multi-person chat room, web crawler and registration and login function
+A Java-based desktop application with a Sql Server database.
+With the function of sensing temperature, humidity and light, multi-person chat room, web crawler and registration and login function.

 ## Table of Contents